TheScienceGuy01/Programs/README.md

 - This was my first real project in Unity.
 I was in high school and made it for my FBLA TN school club.
 - This game is a horror game that incorporates quizzes to relate to the FBLA club.
 - We won first place in the state of TN and got to compete in Nationals in San Antonio.
-- Note that the project build uploaded is missing some files due to a poor upload.
+- Note that the semi-working project build I have is missing some files due to a poor upload.
 This was my first big project, and I did not upload the game files correctly.
 I also failed to save the project files.
+The semi-working version is too big to upload.
-- Due to the build uploaded being broken, I have uploaded videos of what the game was.
+- Due to the build uploaded being broken, I have linked my YouTube channel in the description for videos of the game.
+-

 ### **3. Hopper**
 - This is a personal project being made in Unity that is going to be a 2D procedurally generated planet-exploring game.